rramosp/llpeo/README.md

 # Results and figures

-The IPython notebooks under `notebooks` contain the code to generate the figures used in the paper (maps, metrics, etc.)
+The IPython notebooks under `notebooks` contain the code to generate the figures used in the paper (maps, metrics, etc.), run inference on saved models, etc.